 where:-

-TIC is the Terminal Infrastructure Charge applicable for a relevant Financial Year as calculated under Section 3, Part A, Schedule C; and
+TIC is the Terminal Infrastructure Charge applicable for a relevant Financial Year to the Existing Terminal or Differentiated Expansion (as relevant) as calculated under Section 3, Part A, Schedule C; and

-MRTu,m is the number of tonnes which is the proportion of the Reference Tonnage applicable to each RTAHu in each Month “m” of a Financial Year.
+MRTu,m is the number of tonnes which is the proportion of the Reference Tonnage applicable to each RTAHu in respect of the Existing Terminal or Differentiated Expansion (as relevant) in each Month “m” of a Financial Year.
 Where the rate of the Reference Tonnage for an Access Holder does not vary in a Financial Year and applies to the full Financial Year, the MRTu,m for the RTAHu will be one-twelfth of the their Reference Tonnage for the relevant Financial Year.
 Where the rate of the Reference Tonnage for the RTAHu varies during a Financial Year, the MRTu,m will vary from Month to Month to reflect one-twelfth of the annualised rate of the Reference Tonnage at that time.

 The Monthly Payment will be adjusted during a Financial Year where the TIC is adjusted in accordance with Schedule C, Part A, Sections 4 and 5.